 - Godwin's Law: "You encounter a young painter by the name of Adolf Hitler."

 - Hero Antagonist: A female police officer snoops around the group while investigating the murders.
+They kill her, too.

 - Kill Them All: The final scenes imply that Ron Perlman's character switches the poison and kills all the grad students.